Operational Markovianization in Randomized Benchmarking: RB under Pauli-twirled noise

 where here $\cup$ denotes the union of sets.
 On the other hand,

 where $\mathbf{V}_\mc{G}$ is variance over arbitrary gates $\mc{G}$. \end{result}

 The proof can be seen in Appendix~\ref{appendix: rc and rb}.

-The first statement means that Pauli twirling does not Markovianize the average sequence fidelity as \gls{dd} does, i.e., it does not turn non-Markovian non-exponential \gls{rb} decays into exponential ones.
-In particular, this statement holds for any gate set other than the multi-qubit Clifford group, at least as long as it forms a finite group.
+The first statement means that Pauli-twirling does not Markovianize the average sequence fidelity as \gls{dd} does, i.e., it does not turn non-Markovian non-exponential \gls{rb} decays into exponential ones.
+In other words, in general the average sequence fidelity remains of the form of Eq.~\eqref{eq: nM asf (main)} under Pauli-twirling, as shown in Appendix~\ref{appendix: asf Pauli-twirled}.
+In particular, this statement also holds for any gate set other than the multi-qubit Clifford group, at least as long as it forms a finite group.
+On the other hand, the second statement in Eq.~\eqref{eq: pauli asf (main)} holds only for the Clifford group but it implies that \gls{rc}, or any Pauli-twirling technique, would at most have an effect (not necessarily Markovianizing or increasing the average sequence fidelity) on \gls{spam} contributions when it comes to non-Markovian \gls{rb} data.

-On the other hand, the second statement in Eq.~\eqref{eq: pauli asf (main)} holds only for the Clifford group but it essentially means that \gls{rc}, or any Pauli-noise tailoring technique, would at most have an effect (not necessarily Markovianizing or increasing the average sequence fidelity) on \gls{spam} contributions when it comes to non-Markovian \gls{rb} data.
-The reason for this is not \gls{rb} per-se, but rather average gate-fidelity as a figure of merit, as it only takes into account the probability of no error happening on $\syst$ and not all the other error terms that Pauli twirling eliminates.
+The reason behind this result, and for the apparent contradiction with those of~\cite{winick2022RC, Hashim_2023}, is that average gate-fidelity as a figure of merit only takes into account the probability of no error happening on $\syst$ and not all the other error terms that Pauli-twirling eliminates.
 That is, average gate-fidelity by definition is proportional only to the zero\textsuperscript{th} (identity) element of the $\chi$-matrix; explicitly, see Eq.~(\ref{eq: nM asf time-dep form (appendix)},\ref{eq: nM p time-dep form (appendix)}) in Appendix~\ref{appendix: asf Pauli-twirled}.
+On the other hand, as pointed out in~\cite{winick2022RC}, non-linear metrics in the noise (whose complexity to estimate typically scale exponentially in system size) can decrease significantly under Pauli-twirling.
 This being said it is still possible that there is a class of noise profiles where it is sufficient to $\syst$-Pauli-twirl the \gls{spam} noise in order to Markovianize the average sequence fidelity.